stanford-mast/pocket/README.md

 Please refer to the Pocket OSDI'18 paper:

-Ana Klimovic, Yawen Wang, Christos Kozyrakis, Patrick Stuedi, Animesh Trivedi, Jonas Pfefferle. *Pocket: Ephemeral Storage for Serverless Analytics.* Proceedings of the USENIX Symposium on Operating Systems Design and Implementation (OSDI'18), Carlsbad, CA, 2018.
+Ana Klimovic, Yawen Wang, Christos Kozyrakis, Patrick Stuedi, Animesh Trivedi, Jonas Pfefferle. **Pocket: Ephemeral Storage for Serverless Analytics.** In *Proceedings of the USENIX Symposium on Operating Systems Design and Implementation* (OSDI'18).